wandss/FileNet/README.md

 stored in IBM FileNet P8 and save this data in FileNet Database.
 As far as I concern in FileNet's Database is only possible to know how many documents are in the system, but not how many pages, so with this program you can have an important new metadata at your dispoasal.
-I hope this program can help as it is helping me now.
+I hope this program can help people as much as it is helping me now.